Wanglab-UTHSC/JUMPsem_web/README.md

 1. Click `Sample` tab.
 2. Select data type and upload your substrate data. (**required**)
 3. If you have group information file, please upload under `Group Inforamtion(Optional)`.
-4. If you need whole proteomics data to normalize, please upload under `normalization data(optional)`.
+4. If you need whole proteomics data to normalize phosphorylation data, please upload under `normalization data(optional)`.
 5. Species of substrate is **required** to select under `Parameters`.
 6. Additional parameters in the package could be adjusted under `Advanced Parameters`.
 7. Click `Run JUMPsem Analysis` and wait for result!